How to increase the recursion limit in Python

 Common errors and challenges

 - Forgetting to reset the limit.
-A change made with
+If you use

 Forgetting to reset the sys.setrecursionlimit() after processing